Overview

 Healthcare provider organisations are under no legal obligation to upload clinical information to My Health Record with every interaction.
 However, an organisation may impose a policy around when staff upload to the system.

-Generally, there is no need to obtain a patient’s consent to upload information to their My Health Record.
-However, ACT, NSW, and Qld have laws that require a patient’s consent to upload specific health information to their My Health Record.
-These laws are specified by the My Health Records Regulation 2012 and generally prohibit the disclosure of information relating to HIV (ACT, NSW, Qld), notifiable conditions (ACT, Qld), contagious conditions (Qld), environmental health events (Qld), and perinatal history (Qld).
+Generally, there is no need to obtain a patient’s consent to upload information to My Health Record.
+However, ACT, NSW, and Queensland have laws that require a patient’s consent to upload specific health information to My Health Record.
+These laws are specified by the My Health Records Regulation 2012 and generally prohibit the disclosure of information relating to HIV (ACT, NSW, Queensland), notifiable conditions (ACT, Qld), contagious conditions (Queensland), environmental health events (Queensland) and perinatal history (Queensland).
 This information can only be disclosed with consent.

 Access controls